kotolex/checking/README.md

     is_not_empty([1,2], 'Error message')   # checks, if the length of first arg (Sized type) is greater than 0, e.g. a collection is NOT empty
 ```

-Messages in all asserts are optional, but it is strongly recommended to use them.
+Messages in all asserts are optional, but it's strongly recommended to use them.

 ###### Working with exceptions

-If you need to check if the exception is raised or the message it contains,
+If you need to check if an exception is raised or the message it contains,
 you can use the provided context manager:

 ```